dalpo/seorel/README.md

 end
 ```

-In case of missing `add_metatags` for controller actions, you can define metatags through rails `L10n` library by defining your locale strings for seorel.
+In case of missing `add_metatags` declaration in controller actions, you can define metatags through rails `L10n` library.
+Simply by defining your locale strings for seorel.

 For instance `seorel.en.yml`: